 A systemic review of the evidence from the National Osteoporosis Foundation stated that, although biochemical markers of bone remodeling appear promising, these tests vary in sensitivity and specificity and "their appropriate role in patient management is not yet known."
 A guideline from the National Osteoporosis Foundation (2003) stated that although biochemical markers have been used to assess risk of fracture, assess bone loss, or monitor response to antiresorptive therapy, “biochemical marker tests cannot replace BMD testing.”
 A National Osteoporosis Foundation clinician's guide to the prevention and treatment of osteoporosis (2008) states that "[b]iochemical markers of bone remodeling (resorption and formation) can be measured in the serum and urine in untreated patients to assess risk of fracture," and that "they may predict bone loss" and "may be predictive of fracture risk reduction."
-The clinician's guide indicates that although biochemical markers of bone turnover may be predictive of greater mean BMD responses when evaluating large groups of patients in clinical trials, the "precision error" of the specific biochemical marker, along with daily and seasonal variability in bone turnover, must be taken into account when evaluating individuals.
+The clinician's guide indicates that although biochemical markers of bone turnover may be predictive of greater mean bone mineral density (BMD) responses when evaluating large groups of patients in clinical trials, the "precision error" of the specific biochemical marker, along with daily and seasonal variability in bone turnover, must be taken into account when evaluating individuals.
 Thus, "because of the high degree of biological and analytical variability in measurement of biochemical markers, changes in individuals must be large in order to be clinically meaningful".

 An evidence review for the U.S. Preventive Services Task Force osteoporosis screening guidelines (2002) stated that biochemical markers of bone turnover for osteoporosis screening is "under investigation."